cmss13-devs/web/rules.md

 ## General Exploits

 Not Exploits:
-- Setting up Keybinds or Macros using either the in game Keybind Preferences, or the BYOND Macros menu.
+- Setting up Keybinds or Macros using either the in game Keybind Preferences.
 - Using external software to make a mouse button - like M4 - register as a keyboard key entry, allowing it to be bound in game using the keybind menu.

 Examples of Exploits: